Powered by MOMENTUM MEDIA

 It was founded by war widows for war widows and ensures that people connected to a veteran family gain access to support, recognition and community.

-“It is both our privilege and responsibility to honour their sacrifices and ensure no war widow ever feels alone,” concluded Wilson.
+“It is both our privilege and responsibility to honour their sacrifices and ensure no war widow ever feels alone,” Wilson said.

 “Veterans make contributions for their nation, as do their families.
 The challenges the families of veterans face, including grief and isolation, impact in different ways.
-We honour their resilience in the face of losing loved ones,” according to NSW Premier Chris Minns.
+We honour their resilience in the face of losing loved ones,” NSW Premier Chris Minns said.

 “I commend the Families of Veterans Guild for raising awareness about social isolation this War Widows Day.”

-To mark the day, the Families of Veterans Guild will be hosting a number of events and fundraisers which people right across Australia can get involved in, including:
+To mark War Widows Day, Families of Veterans Guild will be hosting a number of events and fundraisers which people right across Australia can get involved in, including:

 • Attending a commemorative service at Sydney’s Martin Place Cenotaph at 10:30am on 19 October 2024.
 The service is open to all war widows, veteran families and any members of the general public looking to pay their respects.